qdrvm/kagome/docs/source/tutorials/first_kagome_chain.md

 In this tutorial, we will setup a basic network consisting of a single peer with a predefined genesis.

-Firstly, we need to move to the node's directory:
+Firstly, we need to navigate to the node's directory:

 ```shell script
 cd examples/first_kagome_chain